gothinkster/jswiki/README.md

-# The open source wiki for modern Javascript terminology.
+# The wiki for modern Javascript terminology.

 You can use the [editor on GitHub](https://github.com/gothinkster/jswiki/edit/master/README.md) to maintain and preview the content for your website in Markdown files.